High-speed rail: Freight high-speed rail

 All high-speed trains have been designed to carry passengers only.
 There are very few high-speed freight services in the world; they all use trains that were originally designed to carry passengers.

 During the planning of the Tokaido Shinkansen, the Japanese National Railways were planning for freight services along the route.
 This plan was discarded before the line opened, but since 2019 light freight has been carried on some Shinkansen services.

-The French TGV La Poste was for a long time the sole very high-speed train service, transporting mail in France for La Poste at a maximum top speed of 270 km/h, between 1984 and 2015.
+The French TGV La Poste was for a long time the sole very high-speed freight train service, transporting mail in France for La Poste at a maximum top speed of 270 km/h, between 1984 and 2015.
 The trainsets were either specifically adapted and built, or converted, passenger TGV Sud-Est trainsets.

 In Italy, Mercitalia Fast is a high-speed freight service launched in October 2018 by Mercitalia.
 It uses converted passenger ETR 500 trainsets to carry goods at average speeds of 180 km/h, at first between Caserta and Bologna, with plans to extend the network throughout Italy.

 In some countries, high-speed rail is integrated with courier services to provide fast door-to-door intercity deliveries.
 For example, China Railways has partnered with SF Express for high-speed cargo deliveries and Deutsche Bahn offers express deliveries within Germany as well as to some major cities outside the country on the ICE network.
 Rather than using dedicated freight trains, these use luggage racks and other unused space in passenger trains.

 Non-high-speed freight trains running on high-speed lines is much more common; for example, High Speed 1 sees weekly freight services.
 However, high speed lines tend to be steeper than regular (non-mountain) railways, which poses a problem for most freight trains as they have a lower power to weight ratio and thus more difficulty climbing steep slopes.
 For example, the Frankfurt Cologne high speed line has inclines up to 40‰.
 If a high-speed line through even somewhat hilly terrain is to be usable for freight, expensive engineered structures will need to be built, as is the case with the Hannover Würzburg high-speed line which contains the longest and the second longest mainline rail tunnel in Germany and altogether runs on tunnels or bridges for roughly half of its length.

 Rolling stock

 Key technologies used in high-speed train rolling stock include tilting trainsets, aerodynamic designs (to reduce drag, lift, and noise), air brakes, regenerative braking, engine technology and dynamic weight shifting.
-Notable high-speed train manufacturers include Alstom, Hitachi, Kawasaki, Siemens, Stadler Rail, Hyundai Rotem, and CRRC.
+Notable high-speed train manufacturers include Alstom, Talgo, Hitachi, Kawasaki, Siemens, Stadler Rail, Hyundai Rotem, and CRRC.